jakubjanak2004/TravellingSalesmanSolver/README.md

  solution (there will be an option in the terminal once instance is solved).

 ## The Problem Formulation
-Is a very famous problem in Computer Science.
+Traveling salesman is a very famous problem in Computer Science.
 Traveling Salesman problem or TSP asks the following:
 Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city